SUSTAINABLE, DIGITALLY PRINTED TEXTILES

 The base cloth which is used for printing my fabric range for interiors, is a beautiful linen that has naturally occurring slubs which is part of the charm of the product.
 The flax comes from Belgium, world renowned for its quality linen products.
 Flax is the world’s only natural fiber that is harvested, grown and cultivated in Western Europe.
 No other part of the world offers the same ideal climatic and soil conditions for flax harvesting.
 The world's flax growing belt is between Cannes, France and Amsterdam, Netherlands where climate and soil conditions are optimal.
 Linen is considered to be one of the most biodegradable fabrics and is strong and naturally moth resistant.
 The Flax plant from which it is made is resilient and can grow in poor soil, using far less water in its consumption than cotton..

 My designs are now bring printed in England and Australia using the digital printing technology as explained above.
-In the near future I will be printing in America also.
+In the near future I hope to be printing in America also.
 This will bypass the need for expensive international shipping which will further enhance the affordability and environmental credentials of my products